Press ← and → on your keyboard to move between letters

 12. I WILL be submitting my writing to writing competitions whenever I get the opportunity.

 Twelve goals.
 Twelve months.

 See you next year.

-Sent 12 months to the future, from January 1st, 2018 to about 2 months ago
+Sent 12 months to the future, from January 1st, 2018 to 4 months ago

 Ready to send your own letter to the future?Write a Letter